About The University of Virginia

 Thomas Jefferson set to work on building plans for the University of Virginia that would mirror his philosophical vision.
 For Jefferson, the college experience should take place within an “academical village,” a place where shared learning infused daily life.
 Plans were developed for ten Pavilions, stately faculty homes with living quarters upstairs and classrooms downstairs, attached to two rows of student rooms and connected by an inward-facing colonnade.
 Each Pavilion was identified with a subject to be studied and inhabited by the professor who taught that subject.

-At the head of the shared lawn would stand the library (not, as in most other colleges and universities of the time, a chapel), with its dome inspired by Rome’s Pantheon and symbolic of the enlightened human mind.
+At the head of the shared lawn would stand the library, with its dome inspired by Rome’s Pantheon and symbolic of the enlightened human mind.
 The plans grew to include two more colonnades of student rooms facing outwards and attached to a set of “hotels” where food was served for the students.

 Jefferson corresponded with scholars in America and Europe, seeking the best faculty to teach in the areas of philosophy, arts, foreign languages, science, law, and medicine.
 Construction and transatlantic travel delayed the date of opening, but in March 1825, the University of Virginia opened to serve its first 123 students.